Focus and Scope

 The discipline of anthropology boasts a long tradition of research on different aspects of economic behaviour.
 From very early on, anthropologists have argued that the economy is part of the wider social world and not an independent entity.
 People, choices, rationalities, gifts and commodities all have their ‘social lives’.

 In spite of their discipline’s contribution to a wider debate within other social sciences about the extent to which cultural forms are part of the economy, and vice versa, anthropologists have historically been reluctant to engage with economic forms and behaviour in contemporary capitalist (or socialist) societies.
 This is partly because the comparative approach on which anthropology was founded has favoured engagement with worlds ‘other’ than our own.
 As a result, until recently, relatively few scholars have chosen to focus on contemporary business practices.
-During the past two decades, however, there has been a formidable growth in the anthropology of business, markets and organizations at a global level.
+During the past two decades, however, there has been a formidable growth in the anthropology of business, finance, markets and organizations at a global level.
 Pioneering scholars have paved the way for anthropological, as well as multidisciplinary, ethnographic work specifically on the worlds of business.
 There is now a substantial critical mass in the area, which is also articulated in teaching curriculae at business schools and universities around the world.
 And yet, there is no one journal catering to this new market.
 One aim of the Journal of Business Anthropology is to bring previous decades of scattered scholarship back into focus and so to define business anthropology as an academic and professional field of study.

 There are more than 2,000 well-qualified anthropologists working in business organizations of one sort or another in the United States alone; there are dozens more teaching business-related courses in university anthropology departments and business schools there and elsewhere around the world.
 Business anthropology, then, is coming to be seen as one of the most appropriate ways for researchers and businessmen alike to understand why people around them behave and do as they do, why organizations function in the ways that they function, and why consumers choose to buy the goods and services that they buy.

 Why things have changed is hard to gauge precisely.
 One reason for the increased interest in what has been variously called business, corporate, enterprise or organizational anthropology probably stems from a long-term shift in anthropologists’ foci, from small-scale communities located in remote parts of the world to more complex social forms nearer at hand which do not require their disappearing from the face of their known earths for long periods at a time, but which allow them to step in and out of a ‘field’ that is situated only a few hours, and possibly just minutes, away from where they work and live.
+This does not mean, however, that all anthropologists accept that they need to take account of business.
+On the contrary, there are many who despise it (and those who study it).
+One aim of the Journal of Business Anthropology, then, is to show that the study of business is central, not peripheral, to the discipline as a whole.

 Another reason for the emergence of an anthropological interest in and by business people and their organizations may be attributed to the successive challenges in other disciplines in the social sciences, such as management and economics, to uncover the social dynamics of business – whether they be at the general level of why one country’s GNP is competing with, or has even overtaken their own, or at more particular levels of management, quality control, worker efficiency, advertising, marketing, and so on.
 As organizational structures and networks have become more complex, scholars and practitioners alike have also turned their attention to ethnographic methods as inroads to enhanced learning.
 The methodology of participant-observation and intensive fieldwork (commonly referred to as ethnography) is currently seen as a magic tool that will cure all evils.
-Another aim of the Journal of Business Anthropology is to ensure that ethnographic methods do not get consigned to the dustbin of business fads and fashions by clarifying what they can, and cannot, achieve, as well as how best they may be honed, utilized, and put to practical test.
+Another aim of the Journal of Business Anthropology, therefore, is to ensure that ethnographic methods do not get consigned to the dustbin of business fads and fashions by clarifying what they can, and cannot, achieve, as well as how best they may be honed, utilized, and put to practical test.

 Yet another reason underpinning these changes is the belated recognition that the limited stock market company is one of the most pervasive forms of social organization throughout the world.
 The fact that different societies set different limits on what companies may practice, and how they do so, means that anthropologists are well placed to tease out those differences and analyse their ramifications.
 The importance of such a task in an age of global business is obvious.
 Business corporations of various forms are significant drivers of globalization processes, which make them focal points in our ambition to spur discussions around business anthropology.
 Therefore, the Journal of Business Anthropology intends to publish scholarly research that comes from outside the dominant Euro-American intellectual axis and analyses business practices and organizational forms in Brazil, China, India, Japan, and elsewhere.